aws-samples/r53resolver-query-log-parser/README.md

 ## Project components
 Project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

-- deliverey stream (Firehose) - this will be target for RT53 resolver to output the logs
+- DeliveryStream (Firehose) defined in template.yaml - this will be target for RT53 resolver to output the logs
-- import_malicious_list - Lambda function which imports names of 'bad' top level domains
+- import_malicious_list.py - Lambda function which imports names of 'bad' top level domains
-- stream_processor - Lambda function used by Kinesis Firehose to check if DNS loge entry (domain) is malicious or not
+- find_bad_domain.py - Lambda function used by Kinesis Firehose to check if DNS loge entry (domain) is malicious or not
 - template.yaml - A Seerverless Application Module (SAM) template that defines the application's AWS resources.
-- tests - Work in Progress

 The application uses several AWS resources, including Lambda functions, DynamoDB table and Kinesis Firehose data stream.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.